How to Transcribe an Interview: A Step-by-Step Guide - Ditto

 Let Ditto Transcribe Your Interviews Instead

-As you can see, transcribing an interview is a grueling process.
-Not only does it take significant amounts of time and commitment, but it also requires someone who knows how to transcribe to do it properly.
+As you can see, transcribing an interview is a tedious and time-consuming process.
+Not only does it require significant amounts of time and commitment, but it also necessitates someone who knows how to transcribe accurately.

 So, let the experts at Ditto Transcripts handle your interview transcription projects.